 Account General on 07.02.2011 up to session 2007-2008 to 2008-2009.
 Electric Repairs (Labour Payment) Rs.
 9652/-Deposit of Caution Money Rs.
 18610/-Undisbursed amount of scholarship to Rs.
-25265/-
+25265/- of academic and administrative activities of the previous four years and the reserve fund/corpus available with Institutions, if any.
+The major sources of receipts are :

-Scholarship Amount of Rs.
+Scholarship Amount ofRs.
 25265/- Refunded to Government.
 And other disallowed items complianced Joint Director Assessment 2009-2010

 6.4.3 What are the major sources of institutional receipts/funding and how is the deficit managed?
-Provide audited income and expenditure statement of academic and administrative activities of the previous four years and the reserve fund/corpus available with Institutions, if any.
+Provide audited income and expenditure statement